 Becoming Designated: In order to receive a permit for mineral extraction, the land must first be designated mineral resource lands.
 If land is not currently designated as a mineral resource land of long-term commercial significance (Map N-2), it may be eligible for designation with the appropriate information.
 This process is completed through a comprehensive plan amendment with the required geologic information.
 See the Goals, Objectives, and Policies section for specific requirements.

 Removal from Designation: A property owner may file an application for the removal of designation.
 This process is completed through a comprehensive plan amendment with the required geologic information.
+De-designation is typically deferred until a periodic Comprehensive Plan Update when a countywide comprehensive update can be complete, but the county may consider de-designation outside of a comprehensive update if a mining operation has ceased, and the site has been reclaimed.
 See the Goals, Objectives, and Policies section for specific requirements

 Beyond Designation: Protecting mineral deposits of long-term commercial significance for mining use is an important goal of the designation process, permitting process, and comprehensive plan policies.
 Policies aim to prevent residential and other incompatible uses from locating adjacent to these deposits.
 Several factors are addressed outside of the designation process.
-For example, the County recognizes that a mining operator's hauling distance to the resource user is an important factor to its economic viability.
+For example, the county recognizes that a mining operator's hauling distance to the resource user is an important factor to its economic viability.
 However, the policies also provide that mining activity should not encroach on existing residential uses nor adversely affect the environment.

 Designated mineral lands may include environmentally sensitive areas.
 The presence of critical areas on the site may prohibit or restrict mineral extraction operations, as addressed at the site-specific permit level.
 Mine operators must go through all required review and permitting prior to beginning any mining activity on designated land.
 Map N-2 identifies mineral resource lands that meet the designation criteria and is considered the "Official Designated Mineral Resource Lands" map.
 Map N-2 is an overlay to the underlying land use designation of property shown on the Comprehensive Plan Future Land Use Map.
 Map N-2 supplements but does not change the underlying land use designation of affected properties.